Server Tests

 @AutoConfigureEmbeddedDatabase

-@ActiveProfiles({ SPRING_PROFILE_TEST, PROFILE_ARTEMIS, PROFILE_SCHEDULING, PROFILE_IRIS })
+@ActiveProfiles({ SPRING_PROFILE_TEST, PROFILE_ARTEMIS, PROFILE_SCHEDULING })

 @TestPropertySource(properties = { "artemis.user-management.use-external=false" })